dmparrow30011935/rasabot-di/data/nlu.md

 - do you have any hobbies
 - tell me about yourself
 - tell me about yourself?
+- what are your hobbies?
+- what are you hobbies?

 ## intent:acknowledge
 - ok